 If the two Hashes do not match, the Device shall not attempt to activate the firmware image.

-The Device shall issue a relevant Activate Firmware Response detailing the success or failure (see Use Case CS06 in Section 11.5 for details of the Activate Firmware Command Payload construction).CS05a Distribute Firmware to Communications Hub
+The Device shall issue a relevant Activate Firmware Response detailing the success or failure (see Use Case CS06 in Section 11.5 for details of the Activate Firmware Command Payload construction).

+See Section 11.6 for the handling of Upgrade Images for the PPMID.

+CS05a Distribute Firmware to Communications Hub

 This Use Case covers the distribution of an Upgrade Image that is intended for a Communications Hub to that Communications Hub.